digitalpenguin/Commerce_MultiLang/README.md

 --------------
 - Make sure Babel and LangRouter are already setup and working. http://jako.github.io/LangRouter/
 - You'll need different contexts for each language.
 These should have been set up when you were installing Babel and LangRouter.
+- Make sure friendly URLs and friend alias paths are turned on.

 Settings
 ---------------